dmbarbour/awelon/README.md

 After forgetting, developers should either be writing for the correct choice, or writing more polymorphic code that doesn't really care which choice was made.
 The runtime version of choice is 'merge' but is constrained to have identical types.

 ## Static Latent Choice

-Awelon also provides a static type `(x & y)` that offers a latent choice (aka 'additive conjunction' in linear logic, or just 'offer' in Awelon).
+Awelon also supports a concept of latent choice `(x & y)`.
+This is called additive conjunction in linear logic, and called an 'offer' in Awelon.
 The intuition is that we are offering x or y, but the choice hasn't been made yet.
 The utility of latent choice comes from a programmer's ability to continue extrapolating on the different paths before making a choice.

 Latent choice is useful for modeling lookahead searches, or for adaptive software where we want to examine multiple valid static outcomes and pick a 'best' one according to some static heuristic.
 Simpler searches, e.g. scanning an association list of `(Static Text * value)` pairs, don't require latent choice.
 Since latent choice can be a relatively expensive compile-time feature, it should be avoided if unnecessary.